2023 Ontario Income Tax Calculator

 Ineligible Dividends

-Ineligible dividends, typically from smaller businesses not qualifying for lower tax rates, are taxed at a lower rate than eligible dividends but still form part of your total income.
-For example, if you receive dividends from a local startup, these are classified as ineligible dividends.
+Dividends that do not qualify for lower tax rates often come from smaller businesses.
+These dividends are taxed at a lower rate than eligible dividends.
+They also count as part of your total income.
+For example, if you get dividends from a local startup, those would be considered ineligible dividends.

 Other Income (Including CERB/CESB)

-Ontario’s income tax also considers other income sources, such as bonuses, tips, or government aid like the Canada Emergency Response Benefit (CERB) or Canada Emergency Student Benefit (CESB).
-Lump-sum payments, such as lottery winnings, also fall into this category.
-If you received government support during the COVID-19 pandemic, that amount will be included in your other income.
+Ontario’s income tax looks at other types of income.
+This includes bonuses, tips, and help from the government.
+An example is the Canada Emergency Response Benefit (CERB) or the Canada Emergency Student Benefit (CESB).
+Lump-sum payments, like lottery winnings, are also counted here.
+If you got government support during the COVID-19 outbreak, that money will also be part of your other income.

 Understanding Other Income Types in Ontario

-A thorough understanding of various income types is essential for financial literacy.
-Here’s a breakdown of interest income, passive income, and other income.
+A good understanding of different ways to make money is important for managing money.
+Here’s a look at interest income, earned income, and other types of income.

 Interest Income

-Interest income arises from investments in interest-bearing accounts like savings accounts and bonds.
-Both corporate and government bonds provide guaranteed interest returns.
-Likewise, interest gained from savings accounts, certificates of deposit (CDs), or money market accounts contributes to your annual interest income.
-For example, a $1,000 savings account with a 2% annual interest rate yields $20, representing taxable interest income.
+Interest income comes from putting money into interest-earning accounts, such as savings accounts and bonds.
+Both company bonds and government bonds give you a safe way to earn interest.
+Also, the interest you earn from savings accounts, CDs, or money market accounts adds to your yearly interest income.
+For instance, if you have a $1,000 savings account with a 2% yearly interest rate, it will give you $20, which counts as taxable interest income.

 Passive Income

-Passive income includes earnings from sources that require little to no effort on your part.
-Rental property income, for instance, is typically considered passive since it’s generated as long as tenants lease your property.
-Dividends from stock investments also count as passive income.
-For example, if you own shares in ABC Corporation and receive $500 in dividends for the year, that $500 is your passive income.
-Note that passive income also contributes to your tax obligations in Ontario.
+Passive income is money you earn from sources that need very little effort from you.
+Rental income is one example of this.
+It is considered passive because you make money as long as tenants are renting your property.
+Dividends from stocks are also passive income.
+For instance, if you own shares in ABC Corporation and get $500 in dividends for the year, that $500 counts as your passive income.
+Keep in mind that passive income must also be reported for taxes in Ontario.

 Other Income

-Aside from interest and passive income, there is a category often referred to as “other income.”
-This includes money from prizes, awards, gambling winnings, or rent from personal properties.
-For example, if you win $1,000 in a lottery, that amount is classified as “other income.”
-Ontario tax regulations mandate declaring such income, which is then factored into your overall tax liabilities.
+Aside from interest and income that you earn without doing much, there is a type known as “other income.”
+This includes money from things like prizes, awards, gambling winnings, or rent from your properties.
+For instance, if you win $1,000 in a lottery, that money is seen as “other income.”
+In Ontario, you must say this income when you file your taxes.
+It will be included in how much tax you owe.

 Understanding Ontario Deductions & Credits

-Now, let’s focus on specific exemptions and credits that can significantly reduce your tax liability in Ontario.
+Now, let’s look at certain exemptions and credits that can greatly cut your tax amount in Ontario.

 What are Tax Exemptions?

-Tax exemptions are legal reductions in taxable income.
-For instance, if you earn $60,000 and have a $10,000 exemption, your taxable income is reduced to $50,000.
-In Ontario, common exemptions include personal amounts, age amounts, and disability amounts.
+Tax exemptions are legal cuts in the amount of income you need to pay taxes on.
+For example, if you make $60,000 and have a $10,000 exemption, your taxable income goes down to $50,000.
+In Ontario, common exemptions are amounts for individuals, age, and disability.

 CRA Credits

-The Canada Revenue Agency (CRA) offers various non-refundable tax credits to reduce the amount of tax owed.
-Notable credits include the Basic Personal Amount Credit, Age Credit, Spousal and Common-Law Partner Credit, and Disability Credit.
-However, if the total credits exceed the amount of tax owed, the excess will not result in a refund.
+The Canada Revenue Agency (CRA) provides several non-refundable tax credits to lower the tax you owe.
+Some important credits are the Basic Personal Amount Credit, Age Credit, Spousal and Common-Law Partner Credit, and Disability Credit.
+If the total credits are more than the tax you owe, you will not get a refund for the extra amount.

 Charitable Donations